 Deborah Moggach's work has been translated in 25 languages across 26 territories, with worldwide sales of over half a million copies.
 She has written 17 novels and two books of short stories and has adapted several of these novels for TV – Close Relations, Final Demand, Seesaw, Stolen, To Have and To Hold – whilst also adapting other books for the screen.

-On the Wednesday of the Fair, we welcomed Valeria Luiselli who was born in Mexico and lives in New York.
+On the Wednesday, LBF welcomed Valeria Luiselli who was born in Mexico and lives in New York.
 She is the author of the internationally acclaimed novel Faces in the Crowd (2012) and the book of essays Sidewalks (2013), both translated to multiple languages and published by Granta in the UK.
 Her most recent novel is The Story of My Teeth (Granta 2015).

 Anthony is one of the most celebrated author-illustrators today.
 He was Children’s Laureate from 2009 to 2011 and has won multiple awards, including the Kate Greenaway Medal twice, the Kurt Maschler Award three times and the Hans Christian Andersen Award.
 Walker Books UK published an anniversary edition of Lewis Carroll’s Alice’s Adventures in Wonderland, illustrated by Anthony.

 We were delighted to welcome Sir Terry Pratchett as Author of the Day on Tuesday 8th April.
 Adored by millions of readers worldwide for his genre-defying blend of comedy, fantasy and science fiction, we dedicated the first day of the show to International Sir Terry Pratchett Day.